lowrycito/handbook/pages/study-manual-general-handbook-9-relief-society.md

   * Doing temple and family history work (see 1.2.4).

 In presidency and Relief Society meetings, the Relief Society presidency discusses ways the sisters can participate in these efforts.
+Presidency members also plan ways to help members increase their understanding of and desire to receive sacred ordinances and make covenants with God in the temple.
+They encourage sisters to worship in the temple regularly where possible.

-The presidency encourages sisters to learn about their family history and about temple covenants and ordinances.
-They also encourage sisters to attend the temple regularly where possible.
+The presidency encourages sisters to learn about their family history.
+They help new and returning members, new members of Relief Society, and newly called missionaries find and prepare ancestors’ names for temple ordinances.

 The Relief Society president assigns a member of the presidency to help lead temple and family history work in the ward.
 She works with the assigned member